 Choosing a hospice is a very important decision.
-While all hospice programs may have the same basic philosophy of care, each is different in some ways.
-Hospice programs are very willing to answer questions and assist in determining which hospice can best meet the needs of a particular patient and family.
+While all hospice providers may have the same basic philosophy of care, each are different in some ways.
+Hospice providers are very willing to answer questions and assist in determining which hospice can best meet the needs of a particular patient and family.

 Steps to help you chose the right hospice for you:

 Find a hospice in your area.
-Visit our Find-a-Hospice directory to locate a hospice near you.
+Visit our Find-a-Provider directory to locate a hospice near you.